ciglenecki/geoguessr-ai/README.md

     list of length 2 which contains both arguments
   """
 ```

+- [ ] **Create local server that can predict an image**
+  - use FastAPI, it's simple and it can self-document <https://fastapi.tiangolo.com/tutorial/first-steps/>
+  - [ ] make sure that the server is highly configurable and receives multiple paramters: ports, directory path to models...etc.
+  - [ ] add ability to use any existing model, for example, any in `models` directory <https://fastapi.tiangolo.com/tutorial/path-params/#predefined-values> .
+We can handle all response that come to /predict/</path/to/filename-model-name.ckpt>.
+Then check if the path and model exist.
+After validating that the model exist (is .ckpt file) then we load it
+  - [ ] scan default directory `models` and find all `ckpt` files (`models/*ckpt`).
+List the files in the interactive API like shown in the example here: <https://fastapi.tiangolo.com/tutorial/path-params/#check-the-docs>
 - [ ] **Fix the creation of the grid in `utils_geo.py` (`def get_grid`) and in places where it's used**
   - current situation: each square in the grid is defined as start_lat, start_lng, end_lat, end_lng.
 This is bad because spacing between those angles is not linear, but we act like they are because we increase the step linearly.
   - [ ] project the lat lngs to 3766 CRS 2D plane and then use new values (crs_3766_x and crs_3766_y) before applying the spacing.
 The function _shouldn't_ take care of the projection.
 Do the projection beforehand.